We back Platini unless he is found guilty says FA

 "I think there are a lot of people out there who will be quite pleased to see this as the final demise of Sepp Blatter although he claims he is innocent.
 I think this is all done and dusted."

-Dyke added: "If you look, FIFA it has been a corrupted organization for 40 years, that’s why it is going to be so difficult to reform it, you need a comprehensive reform program and people from outside it to come in and make sure it happens."
+Dyke added: "If you look, FIFA it has been a corrupted organisation for 40 years, that’s why it is going to be so difficult to reform it, you need a comprehensive reform programme and people from outside it to come in and make sure it happens."

 The Ethics Committee did not detail specific allegations against either man.
 But Swiss authorities said last month they had launched a criminal investigation into Blatter, partly involving a "disloyal payment" of two million Swiss francs ($2.07 million) to Platini, at FIFA's expense, in 2011.